crehwinkel/PrisonersDilemma/README.md

 # PrisonersDilemma
 Directions and code to play Prisoners Dilemma

+Central Question in Prisoners Dilemma -
+When playing against opponent (co-worker/business/country) do you try to help them or not.

+               Prisoners Dilemma has applications in Cold War, economy, social sciences ...

 In class we listen to the first 10 minutes of the radiolab mp3 which sets up the motivation for this game and how it is played.

 Prisoners Dilemma is a standard example of a game analyzed in game theory